istio/istio.io/content/en/docs/concepts/security/index.md

 effect immediately on that pod.

 Client services, those that send requests, are responsible for following the necessary authentication mechanism.
-For peer authentication, the application is responsible for acquiring and attaching the JWT credential to the request.
-For mutual TLS, Istio automatically upgrades all traffic between two PEPs to mutual TLS.
+For request authentication, the application is responsible for acquiring and attaching the JWT credential to the request.
+For peer authentication, Istio automatically upgrades all traffic between two PEPs to mutual TLS.
 If authentication policies disable mutual TLS mode, Istio continues to use plain text between PEPs.
 To override this behavior explicitly disable mutual TLS mode with